Tips for Picking a Health Plan

 Compassion, empathy, and strength are how Dora leads her team to deliver for NOAH patients every day.
 She sees opportunities and finds ways for the Community Resource Department to help bridge gaps for patients, the community, and for NOAH’s own team.

-Emerging leaders like Dora are celebrated for the work they do to help further the mission of healthcare and better health for medically underserved patients, communities, and special populations.
+Emerging leaders like Dora are celebrated for the work they do to help further the mission of healthcare and better health for medically overlooked patients, communities, and special populations.

-The future of NOAH and community health centers looks bright with leaders like Dora sharing their talents and passion with organizations serving the medically underserved populations.
+The future of NOAH and community health centers looks bright with leaders like Dora sharing their talents and passion with organizations serving the medically overlooked populations.
 Congratulations, Dora!

 Learn more about the Geiger Gibson Program in Community Health Policy Emerging Leader Award here.